 Ms. Jasso has served as the GSE Field Placement Coordinator since 2002.
 Prior to that she worked in the Beaverton School District with the Art Literacy Program for 15 years, and at Conestoga Middle School for one year.

 Dr. Livneh worked as a middle school teacher and guidance counselor before moving into the field of continuing professional development.
 Since 1977 (1987 at Portland State University), she has developed and directed professional development for human service providers and educators.
 Her doctorate is in adult and continuing education.

 |Emily McNulty Scripter, BFA, provides project coordination and administrative support for GSE development efforts, including annual giving, major and special gifts, alumni relations, special events and communications.|

 Assessment and Partnership Coordinator

 Ms. Randol provides several types of specialized administrative support for the Dean’s Office, including management of the Educational Leadership Doctoral Program and hiring/payroll of GSE classified staff, as well as coordinating all aspects of academic scheduling and space in the GSE.
-Ms. Randol holds a BA in community studies from the University of Massachusetts, Boston and will complete her master’s in Educational Leadership and Policy through the PACE program in spring, 2013.
+Ms. Randol holds an MS in Educational Leadership and Policy from Portland State University, and a BA in Community Studies from the University of Massachusetts, Boston.
 She came to PSU in 2009, and has worked in higher education since 2000.
 She previously worked at Whittier College, and at Western Kentucky University.